statement of significance

 This type of bocce ball was used in Griffith in the c1937 to 1971 period.
 Charlie’s father Antonio Suine was a good player and used this bocce set.
 From 1971, when bocce was formalised internationally as a competition sport, metal bocce balls were adopted and the old rubber composition balls were no longer used.

 Bocce is a bowling game played with unbiased balls on a hard compacted sand court.
-It is at the stage of the game where the balls are thrown from a run through the air to knock out an opponent’s ball, often with considerable precision, that the game becomes really exciting.
+It is at this stage of the game where the balls are thrown from a run through the air to knock out an opponent’s ball, often with considerable precision, that the game becomes really exciting.

 The game can trace its origins back from ancient Egypt through the Greek and Roman empires.
 It was so popular in the Middle Ages that several European rulers tried to ban it because it interfered with archery, considered important for the defence of their realms.
-Sir Francis Drake is reputed to have been playing bocce when the Armada hove into sight.

 The game is extremely popular in Europe.
 It was brought to Australia by European migrants from the early 1900s and has become increasingly professional with the formation of the Australian Bocce Federation in 1971 and the acceptance of Australia into the Federation Internationale de Boules in 1974.